Skip to content

 A set value to clause requires a value to use as the resulting property value when these conditions are met.
 The most common use case is set this to constant to give a label to the property when these conditions are met.

-In the example below, we’ll be setting a value of Search whenever the referrer property contains Google so that we can group by our own channel definitions in analysis.
+In the example below, we’ll be setting a value of Search whenever the referrer property contains Google so that we can group by our own channel labels in analysis.

 When defining a conditional with many different conditions that are similar, you can use the copy button to duplicate the condition, then update the duplicate.